sporto/elm-tutorial/foundations/hello.md

 ### imports

 In Elm you need to import the __modules__  you want to use explicitly.
-In this case we want to use the __Html__ module from core.
+In this case we want to use the __Html__ module.
 This module has many functions to work with html.
 We will be using `.text`.

 ### main